SalahEldinFikri/Sorting-algorithm/README.md

 4. Break the loop and insert X.
 5. Repeat the steps 2 to 4 for sorting all the elements in the array.

+##Input:
+you have a textbox you will put one elmente at a time an click insert.